Cancer. What You Can Do To Prevent It

 With the rise in the number of cases of lifestyle diseases, the Singapore Government has introduced higher subsidies for disease detection tests during the Parliamentary session in April 2016, primarily for diabetes and cervical cancer screening, in the effort to increase early detection and early treatment.
 On 4th October 2016, Singapore launched its first “Pink Train” aimed at raising awareness of breast cancer.

-Despite the rising numbers and the Government’s efforts to boost awareness and encourage the public to take measures to lead an active lifestyle as part of disease prevention measures, many Singaporeans are still not engaged in physical activities that is enough reap any long term health benefits.
+Despite the rising numbers and the Government’s efforts to boost awareness and encourage the public to take measures to lead an active lifestyle as part of disease prevention measures, many Singaporeans are still not engaging in physical activities that are enough to reap any long-term health benefits.

 Associate Professor Lim Soon Thye, head of the division of medical oncology at the National Cancer Centre Singapore, said experts estimate that four in ten cases of cancer may be preventable.
-This is provided that people adopt certain lifestyle habits (such as not smoking, maintaining a healthy body weight, have a balanced diet with regular exercise, reduce or stop alcohol and going for vaccinations).
+This is provided that people adopt certain lifestyle habits (such as not smoking, maintaining healthy body weight, having a balanced diet with regular exercise, reducing or stopping alcohol and going for vaccinations).